sagebind/dockerfiles/README.md

 # Dockerfiles
 This repository contains a collection of Dockerfiles, which are specifications of container images for Docker.
 Official builds of these images are available in [Docker Hub][docker-hub] under my user name.

+## Conventions
+While each image in this repository serves a different use-case, for simplicity they all share some common conventions:

+- When possible, services are run under a non-root user for enhanced security.
+- Binaries, sources, and configs for a container's primary apps are put in [`/srv`][srv] to keep paths short and sane and to ease managing permissions.
+This directory is accessible to all users in the `srv` group, and is always readable and writable to users in the `srv` group.
+These settings are set when the container boots up.

 ## Images
 Below is a list and brief summary of all the images contained in this repository.
 The image name is linked to an appropriate README with further details on the image.